-The appropriate category is identified by reference to the specific features of the instrument and to the business model through which the entity expects to generate cash flows (see below).
+The appropriate category is identified by reference to the specific features of the instrument and to the business model through which the entity expects to generate cash flows.
 Classification and measurement of financial assets through the three categories mentioned above require to consider:

-a) Whether the financial asset is a debt instrument or an equity instrument, b) When the asset is a debt instrument, how the cash flows are generated by the instrument (i.e. whether the instrument gives rise to cash flows that are Solely Payments of Principal and Interests, 'SPPI') and what is the objective of their possession (i.e. what is the related Business Model).
+- a) Whether the financial asset is a debt instrument or an equity instrument, - b) When the asset is a debt instrument, how the cash flows are generated by the instrument (i.e. whether the instrument gives rise to cash flows that are Solely 'SPPI') and what is the objective of their possession (i.e. what is the related Business Model).